LIFSHallym/LIFSResearchBlog/_drafts/2020-02-11-git-commands-enough-to-excel-in-your-team.md

 pull request
 $ git pull
 ```
- You will be working with me as your team mate on a [hello-world project] (https://github.com/jokeapart/hello-world.git) in a github repository as an example to illustrate how to use the above commands.
+ You will be working with me as your team mate on a [hello-world project](https://github.com/jokeapart/hello-world.git) in a github repository as an example to illustrate how to use the above commands.

  ### PROCEDURE
  Before we proceed, kindly make sure you download and install git on your computer.
-If you have not done so already, click [here] https://gist.github.com/derhuerst/1b15ff4652a867391f03 to do so.
+If you have not done so already, click [here](https://gist.github.com/derhuerst/1b15ff4652a867391f03)! to do so.

  Once you are done with the installation you also need to create your own account on GitHub.com.
 Let's go!!